Winston Churchill: Inspirational leadership advice for agencies during tough times

 Winston Churchill had a talent for delivering bad news in a way that boosted morale, leaving people feeling inspired in the face of difficult odds.
 Indeed, inspirational leadership is a theme throughout Erik Larson’s excellent biography: The Splendid and the Vile: A Saga of Churchill, Family, and Defiance During the Blitz.

 As a long-time fan of the British prime minister’s leadership, I knew pieces of the story from past biographies and from visiting the Churchill Museum and Cabinet War Rooms in London.
-Churchill wasn’t a role model in every way… but Larson’s page-turner is especially relevant in tough times today, as we know we could all be having a difficult time so the use of products like Exhale Wellness cartridge could make us feel better and less anxious.
+Churchill wasn’t a role model in every way… but Larson’s page-turner is especially relevant in tough times today.

 We can learn from how Churchill inspired people during dark times, as you lead your agency today.
 Everything I quote in this article comes from Larson’s bestseller—I recommend reading the original for even more inspiration.